What is the meaning of eco-friendly?

 Eco-friendly pots and pans like stainless steel or cast iron are much better alternatives and won't release strange chemicals onto your food.

-Finally, after cooking, we're faced with cleaning.
-A particularly hard object to clean effectively after heavy usage is an oven.
-As well as this, the oven cleaning products used usually contain toxic chemicals.
-Ideally, to avoid the side effects of using a traditional oven cleaner, one could use an oven cleaning product that uses ingredients which are non-toxic, biodegradable, and free of all suspected carcinogens.
+Finally, after cooking, comes cleaning.
+After heavy usage, ovens are hard to clean.
+Furthermore, oven cleaning products used usually contain toxic chemicals.
+Ideally, to avoid the side effects of using a traditional oven cleaner, one could use an oven cleaning product that uses non-toxic, biodegradable and free of all suspected carcinogens ingredients.

-How eco-friendly is your washing machine?
+What is the best eco-friendly laundry detergent?
+Is your washing machine eco-friendly?
 It is said that some older washers can use from 150 to 170 litres of water per load and newer high-efficiency washers can 53 to 95 litres of water per load.
-The most eco-friendly type of washing machine is a portable hand powered washer.
-Completely electricity free and using up to 90% less water than older washers, it's an obvious choice for anyone looking to live a more eco-friendly lifestyle at home.
+The most eco-friendly type of washing machine is a portable hand-powered washer.
+Completely electricity-free and using up to 90% less water than older washers, it's an obvious choice for anyone looking to live a more eco-friendly lifestyle at home.

-Another significant change that one should make to live a more eco-friendly life is to avoid using the dryer… at ALL costs.
+Another significant change that you should make to live a more eco-friendly life is to avoid using the dryer… at ALL costs.

 Dryers use an extortionate amount of electricity, which isn't just bad for the environment, it's also incredibly damaging to your bank account.
 Dryers are also notorious for shrinking some of your favourite clothes!

 So, still, wondering how to wash clothes the most eco-friendly way possible?

 - Use a washing line to dry your clothes

 Why are eco-friendly products more expensive?